ROCm/rocprofiler-compute/docs/how-to/analyze/tui.rst

 .. note::

-   TUI is currently in beta, so while functional, you may encounter minor issues or limitations.
+   TUI is currently in an early access state.
+While functional, you may encounter minor issues or limitations.
+Running production workloads is not recommended.

 Launch the TUI analyzer
 ----------------------------------